giaat/learn-angular-node/README.md

 The JSON object is composed of 2 properties: `dev` and `test`.
 This structure allows us to use Confidence `$filter` feature.
 This feature allows to have conditional values depending on a parameter.
 You have an exemple in the JavaScript code above.

 Now remove the database configuration information from your `server/` code and use Confidence instead to access the information.
 Look through your code if there are other values that you could export into Confidence as well and do it if so.

+This is the end, my only friend, the end ...